3 Budget-Friendly Ways To Shred Old Paperwork Safely

 - Tara M Stewart

-- Jul 7
+- Jul 7, 2025

 - 4 min read

-Let’s be honest: the weight of old paperwork isn’t just physical—it’s mental too.
+Let’s be honest: the weight of old paperwork isn’t just physical; it’s mental too.
 Whether it’s years of tax returns, decades of business files, or a mountain of mysterious manila folders labeled “IMPORTANT!!” from 1999, the emotional clutter can feel just as heavy as the boxes themselves.

-We’ve helped so many of our local clients tackle decades of paperwork using a variety of shredding services, and we wanted to share the best options we’ve used—so you can choose what works best for you.
+We’ve helped so many of our local clients tackle decades of paperwork using a variety of shredding services, and we wanted to share the best options we’ve used so you can choose what works best for your home.
+When you're finally ready to tackle those overstuffed filing cabinets, you’ll have secure, budget-friendly ways to say goodbye to your paper pile.

-When you're finally ready to tackle those overstuffed filing cabinets, you’ll have secure, budget friendly ways to say goodbye to your paper pile.
-Depending on your timeline, how much you need to shred, and your budget, here are three simple options for safely disposing of important documents:
+Depending on your timeline, how much you need to shred, and your budget, here are three simple options for safely disposing of important documents.

-1. FREE Shred Events
+1. FREE Shred Events (The Budget-Friendly Cleanout)

-Who doesn’t love free?!
-A couple of times a year, companies like Shred-it partner with local governments to host community shred events—typically open to area residents.
+Who doesn’t love free?
+A couple of times a year, companies like Shred-it partner with local governments to host community shred events.
+These are typically open to area residents and are perfect if you aren't in a rush.
+If you only have a few bags or boxes, these events are a fantastic, wallet-friendly way to clear the paper clutter.

 In Lexington (Fayette County):

-Items are shredded on-site and recycled into low-grade paper products like tissue
+Items are shredded on-site and recycled into low-grade paper products like tissue.

 Important Tips:

-No wet paper, binders, or plastic sleeves
+Skip the wet paper, binders, or plastic sleeves.

-Staples, paper clips, and envelopes are fine
+Staples, paper clips, and envelopes are totally fine.

-Use cardboard boxes or paper bags you don’t need back
+Use cardboard boxes or paper bags you don’t need back.

-(Best for Bigger Cleanouts)
+2. Schedule a Pick-Up or Drop-Off (Best for Bigger Cleanouts)

 Option A: Schedule a Pick-Up (They Come to You!)